Rain Offers Respite To South Korea Firefighters As Death Toll Rises - UrduPoint

 - Unusually warm -

-Some locals have expressed concerns that the villages were left to fend for themselves.
+Some people have expressed concerns that rural communities were left to fend for themselves.

-The governor of Yeongyang, where more than half of its 15,271 residents are aged 60 or older, issued a statement on Friday urging the town's citizens to help by clearing embers and looking after their neighbours.
+The governor of Yeongyang, where more than half of its 15,271 residents are aged 60 or older, issued a statement on Friday urging residents to help by clearing embers and looking after their neighbours.

-Six of the 28 victims were from the aging village.
-Governor Oh Do-chang said no helicopters had been deployed in his town over the past three days and urged the central government for more aid.
+Six of the 28 victims were from the ageing town.
+Governor Oh Do-chang said no helicopters had been deployed to the area over the past three days and urged the central government for more aid.

-Both the devastating California wildfires in January and the fires in South Korea are similar, said Kimberley Simpson, fellow in nature-based climate solutions at the University of Sheffield's school of Biosciences.
+The devastating California wildfires in January and those in South Korea are similar, said Kimberley Simpson, a fellow in nature-based climate solutions at the University of Sheffield's school of Biosciences.

 "Both were preceded by unusually warm, dry conditions that left vegetation highly flammable, and both were intensified by strong winds that spread the flames and hampered firefighting efforts," she said.